STUDYING IN THE SIXTH FORM

 As a sixth form student, you will study a minimum of 3 subjects or equivalent.
 This might be made up of different A Levels, one of our BTEC Extended Diplomas (equivalent to 3 A Levels), or a combination of A Levels, Level 3 Certificates and BTEC courses.
-Students in our Sixth Form study the equivalent of 3 or 4 subjects.

 One of the important aspects to consider is the assessment for each qualification to see if it matches your strengths.
 A Levels are predominantly end of course examination subjects, whereas the BTEC subjects are a combination of assignments and smaller examinations.
 Some courses also have a practical element as part of the assessment.

 We do not provide pre-produced option blocks because we build our timetable around your choices.
 Once all of the applications have been made, we will build our timetable and send a copy of the option blocks to all of the students who have been offered a place.
 By building our timetable in this way, we hope to offer as many students as possible the option to study their preferred subject choices.

 In addition to your academic programme, we build a core programme into your timetable to help you to develop skills and qualities that will enable you to successfully move into your preferred Post 18 route.
 The core programme comprises a Tutorial Period, Core RE and Enrichment.